Borel C.A.P. 2: Design and development

 The C.A.P.
 2 shared many external features with the earlier Borel-Boccacio Type 3000, or Borel C.2, a two-seat fighter tested too late for World War I, in 1919.
 Intended for high altitudes, the C.A.P.
 2 had a wing area increased by 23% through an increase in span and was also about 1 m longer.
 However, unlike the wood-framed C.2, the C.A.P.
 2 had a fabric covered all-metal duralumin structure.

 It was a two-bay sesquiplane, with 4° of wing sweep and two parallel spars in each of the equal span wings, though the lower wing had 63% of the chord of the top wing.
 The top wing had 2° of dihedral and the lower wing none.

 The C.A.P.
 2 was powered by an upright, water-cooled, Hispano-Suiza V-8 engine fitted with a Rateau supercharger.
 Behind the engine the fuselage was flat-sided and constructed around four longerons, interconnected by frames.
 There were two open cockpits which were fitted with dual controls.
 The pilot sat forward under a cut-out in the upper wing trailing edge, and the lower wing also had a cut-out which together, increased the field of view.
 The rear cockpit was to the rear of the wing and was provided with a gun-ring.
 Dual controls allowed the gunner to take over in an emergency.
 The tail was conventional, with a broad-chord, triangular fin which carried a broad rudder of rounded profile which extended down to the lower longerons.
 Its semi-elliptical tailplane was mounted on top of the fuselage and braced from below with a pair of parallel struts.
-The elevators were rounded in plan, with a gap between for rudder movement.
+The elevators were rounded in plan, with a gap between them for rudder movement.

 The fighter had a conventional fixed undercarriage with wheels on a single axle joined by rubber links to a transverse strut mounted on the lower longerons by a V-strut at each end.
 Its tailskid was wood, unlike the rest of the structure.

-Operational history

-It is not known if the C.A.P.
-2 was ever flown.
-It had arrived too late for World War I and may have been exhibited at the 1922 Salon solely for its metal construction, then quite novel.
-No records of it are known from after the Salon.